slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### How to attract and keep talented people?

+Usually people leave managers, not companies.

 Respect them.
 You'll never respect them if you don’t reward them accordingly.
-Usually people leave managers, not companies.

-> *'Create contracts that build up «golden handcuffs» offering your new hires the ability to earn as much as they want, provided that they are earning you even more income in the process.'*
+Use «golden handcuffs» offering your new hires the ability to earn as much as they want, provided that they are earning you even more income in the process.

-HOWEVER good employeees are not easy to find.
+However good employeees are not easy to find.
+It takes some real chutzpah to make someone do your work for insufficient compensation while you rake in the big bucks.

 > *'Always look for internal spies, people in the enemy camp who are dissatisfied and have an ax to grind.'*